avirupmandal/avirupmandal.github.io/_pages/hobbies.md

 {% include base_path %}
 Reading
 ======
 I like reading novels, short stories and popular science books in my spare time.
-A list of some of the books that I have read or wish to read in future can be found <a href="https://avirupmandal.github.io/general-books/" style="text-decoration:none">here</a>.
+Some of the books that I have read or wish to read in future can be found <a href="https://avirupmandal.github.io/general-books/" style="text-decoration:none">here</a>.

 Astrophysics